A Community Decides To Be A "SAFE COMMUNITY"

 All vendors servicing the participating communities or business complexes are informed of the Vendor ID program and the new requirement that all employees must carry an ID card issued by the "Safe Communities Vendor ID Program®".

 Set-Up and Execution

-- Current vendors are alerted via email, phone, and/or flyer at the gate
+- Current vendors are informed via email, phone, and/or flyer at the gate.

 Which Vendors Need IDs?